-Researchers discover a DNA marker may indicate differences in breast cancerJune 2nd, 2012 in Cancer /
+Researchers discover a DNA marker may indicate differences in breast cancerJune 2, 2012 in Medicine & Health / Cancer

 Researchers and doctors at the North Shore-LIJ Health System and the Feinstein Institute for Medical Research have discovered a potential explanation for why breast cancer is not experienced the same way with African American and Caucasian patients.
 This data will be presented at the 2012 American Society of Clinical Oncology (ASCO) Annual Meeting to be held from Friday through Tuesday (June 1-5) in Chicago, IL.